vyperlang/vyper/docs/types.rst

 Reference Types
 ===============

 Reference types are those whose components can be assigned to in-place without copying.
-For instance, array and struct members can be individually assigned to without overwriting the data structure.
+For instance, array and struct members can be individually assigned to without overwriting the whole data structure.

 .. note::